ehsanb29/CNVbenchmarkeR2/README.md

 Stats are calculated per ROI, per gene and at whole strategy level (gene level including no-calls, i. e., low quality regions)

 Logs files will be generated at logs folder.
-Output for each algorithm and dataset will be generated at output folder.
+Output for each tool and dataset will be generated at output folder.

 ### Troubleshooting  ###